Silas the Magic Man

 By the Obscura Historical Desk · Filed under The Creed Papers

-Silas the Magic Man is remembered as a wandering performer, storyteller, and fixer of impossible situations whose route crossed the Wild West from New Mexico trails to rail towns in Kansas, river ports in Missouri, mountain camps in Colorado, and beyond.
+Silas the Magic Man is remembered as a wandering performer, storyteller, and fixer of impossible situations whose route crossed the American frontier from New Mexico trails to rail towns in Kansas, river ports in Missouri, mountain camps in Colorado, and beyond.
 Witnesses describe him arriving with a weathered wagon, a guitar, and a talent for turning panic into wonder before moving on by first light.